narbs91/arweave-json-uploader/README.md

 ### Recommended Prerequisite

-The arweave-uploader supports running against a locally running testweave for testing purposes.
+The arweave-json-uploader supports running against a locally running testweave for testing purposes.
 It is **highly recommended** you have run your upload against the testweave before committing to writing against the Arweave mainnet as writes are permanent and cost actual AR token.
 Follow the instructions in the official ArweaveTeam [teastweave-docker repo](https://github.com/ArweaveTeam/testweave-docker) to get yourself up and running with a local testweave docker container.
 Instructions on how to install docker on your system is provided in the guide above.

-*Note:* You do not have to worry about the [TestWeave SDK](https://github.com/ArweaveTeam/testweave-sdk) as the arweave-uploader script already has it integrated.
+*Note:* You do not have to worry about the [TestWeave SDK](https://github.com/ArweaveTeam/testweave-sdk) as the uploader script already has it integrated.

 ## Usage

-### Setting your env variables
+### Setting your environment variables

 The script assumes you have the following environment variables defined in your system: `ARWEAVE_ADDRESS` and `ARWEAVE_KEY`.
 To set these variables in your system (assuming a MacOS or Linux OS), do the following: